Hood To Coast Washington – Event

 – No vehicles 80″ or wider, or longer than 23′, motor homes, buses or limos are allowed on the course by any team or team support.
 If you have doubts about the legality of your vehicle, contact the HTC/PTC Office prior to the relay.

 – Any teams found starting the race earlier than their assigned Start Time will be disqualified

-– Music devices with speakers below the head are allowed.
+– Music devices with speakers below the head or outside of the ear are allowed.

-– Headphones/buds or any other music devices on the head are NOT allowed.
+– Headphones/buds or any other music devices in the ear are NOT allowed.

 – Music must be at a sound level considered appropriate to both the general public and other participants.

 – Participants must still be able to hear instructions and general traffic noises.